 Hyundai Genesis Coupe Overview

-The Genesis Coupe has potential, but several flaws hold it back.
+The Genesis Coupe has always shown flashes of potential, but several flaws continue to hold it back.
 The 3.8-liter V6 engine is powerful and sounds great; the noisy turbocharged four-cylinder has been dropped.
 The Coupe is sporty and agile, and the communicative and direct steering makes it fun to drive.
-However, the car is let down by its imprecise, clunky manual shifter and very stiff, unsettled ride.
+But the car is let down by its imprecise, clunky manual shifter and very stiff, unsettled ride.
 Front-seat occupants will find plenty of room, but as in most coupes, the rear seat is very cramped.
 A backup camera is now available.
 Reliability has been below average, and the Coupe's low owner satisfaction score in our survey is also noteworthy.